morrisa-n/100-days-of-code/README.md

 ## Note
 * If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) :)

+## Morrisa's Notes
+* I moved most of the major docs for this into the [challenge files](https://github.com/morrisa-n/100-days-of-code/tree/master/challenge-files) folder.
+* I probably won't be tweeting.